Issaquah Food & Clothing Bank

 - Issaquah Food & Clothing Bank recipient

-free grocery shopping trip for 1,380 households
+1,600 free grocery shopping trips for families

 in need of these critical resources!